fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

   When a user enters a URL, it gets send to a routes file.
 Laravel contains a routes.php file where it matches it with the right controller/view.

-below is an example route from route.php.
+Below is an example route from route.php.
 You can can call site.exension/foo and it will bring the result.

 ```
 Route::get('foo', function () {